noiseprotocol/noise_spec/noise.md

 Following these one-way handshakes the sender can send a stream of transport messages, encrypting them using the first `CipherState` returned by `Split()`.
-The second `CipherState` from `Split()` is discarded - the recipient MUST NOT send any messages using it.
+The second `CipherState` from `Split()` is discarded - the recipient must not send any messages using it.

      N  = no static key for sender